Who is Jesus?

 There is a magnetism about Jesus.
 His perfect life, his gloriously profound teaching that is often simple and clear so a little child can understand it, yet changed the world.
 Because it is God’s wisdom and truth.
 It shines through the fog of our moral confusion.
 It clarifies.

 Jesus puts his finger on who we are, why we struggle with life, and what we most deeply yearn for.
 Life.
 Love.
 Full, deep, complete forgiveness.
 Hope.
 Freedom from fear or anxiety.
 Reassurance and comfort.
 Power to live by.
 Restored relationship with God – which we discover is the same thing as relationship with Jesus himself.
 Purpose.
-Faithfulness and peace.
+Faithfulness.
+Peace.

 And the deep reassurance of knowing that when we die, we go to heaven.
-Unutterably exciting and marvellous – so much so that even once we’re convinced it’s true, we find it hard to grasp enough to marvel properly at it.
+Unutterably exciting and marvellous – so much so that even once we’re convinced it’s true, we find it hard to grasp.
+We rarely marvel at it in the way that we feel we should - like it’s hard to marvel sufficiently at the stars on a clear night.

 Third, God invites me back.
 For free.
 Completely forgiven for any straying or writing God off that I may have done.
 Utterly loved and welcomed.
 Given a fresh new start, with no condemnation at all.
 Instead he wants me to be his cherished son or daughter.
 The Bible says he made us ‘a little lower than the angels’ which shows what elevated beings God has created us to be.
 He wants to restore every one of us to that state, humbly accepting his forgiveness and at the same time boldly stepping out to accept his calling to new life.